nf-core/dualrnaseq/docs/parameters.md

 #### `--BBDuk_params "--param_a 4 --param_b 5 -param_x"`

-Define set of additional BBDuk parameters you wish to use, except -Xmx1g which is already specified in the dualrnaseq pipeline.
+Define a set of additional BBDuk parameters you wish to use, except -Xmx1g which is already specified in the dualrnaseq pipeline.

 ## 5. Salmon